zendannyy/zenlabs/_posts/2021-08-19-fifth_post.md

 ---

 What we need to take our learning to another level, is a community we can grow in.
 At [Year Up](https://www.yearup.org/students/what-we-offer) the concept of community is instilled from the get go.
-The faculty staff drives home the point that you can’t do it alone, and that building a bond is crucial to having success from the training program.
+The faculty drives home the point that you can’t do it alone, and that building a bond is crucial to having success from the training program.
 At first I was hesitant about this and frankly a little reluctant.
 Why did I need to talk to everybody?
 Why couldn’t I just learn, rinse and repeat and get on with my life?
 <br>

 I came in with the “lone wolf” mentality as that is how I pretty much learned everything up until that point.
 I’m an introvert times 10, therefore every subject I picked up growing up, every class in community college, I mostly resorted to self-study.
 This made the contrast of the traditional school system and what I was learning here very evident, it was glaringly obvious.
 But that’s a topic for another post.